 Every day, you and the people who work for you need to make decisions.
 Many decisions.
 As the leader, you may take it upon yourself to make the most critical ones, but for the company to thrive you have to be sure that the people who work for you develop this essential skill.
-One of the best decisions you can make, therefore, is to decide to devote time to helping your team improve their decision-making.
-Here’s how.
+One of the best decisions you can make, therefore, is to devote time to helping your team improve their decision-making.
+Here's how.

 If you have delegated authority to your employees and solicited their input, avoid dictating to them how they should do their jobs or micro-managing their approach to problem solving.
 Instead, spell out the goals or desired outcomes and then let them decide how to achieve them.
 When your employees know what is expected--and you give them the autonomy to develop their own solutions--they will become adept at making good decisions, even if that inevitably entails learning from bad ones.
 As your people learn how to make better decisions, they will build confidence and autonomy.